no ad box by mod*mom

 My aunt is a breast cancer survivor.
 So is the nurse at the school I teach at.
 They both caught theirs very early by simply doing self exams and getting checked yearly.
 I'm extra glad the nurse has remained healthy - she's one of my favorite co-workers.
 To counter all the horror stories mothers at the school felt compelled to tell me about their own births, she came by the last day of school and assured me that I would do just fine delivering my daughter (due any day!).
 She said it's just like taking a really big poop.
 That's all.
 Honesty and calm like that are worth 1,000 Dysons.

-By Anonymous kris, at 8/23/2007 7:20 AM
+By Anonymous Anonymous, at 8/23/2007 7:20 AM

 I've always wanted a Dyson and the pink one is tops.
 I've lost a friend to breast cancer and others are in treatment.
 Count me in!

-By Blogger jennifer228, at 8/23/2007 7:20 AM
+By Blogger jellosheriff, at 8/23/2007 7:20 AM

 Early detection is always the key.
 My friend found a lump relatively early by simply doing self exams.